DAILY DISCIPLINE #190

 Reread Ezekiel 36:25-27

 42. Man had become so corrupt that no self-improvement techniques could work to make him fit for God's Spirit.
-That was Christ's work.
-He came at a point in history to make a final atoning sacrifice.
+That was to be Christ's work and why He came at a point in history to make a final atoning sacrifice.
 He did it for all of us (even though He knew that some would refuse it).

 Notice in Hebrews 9:26 Jesus comes to do away with SIN (singular) by the sacrifice of Himself.
 This SIN in the singular refers to the inherited sin nature in each of us.
-In a cosmic miracle, God put us all into Jesus and at the Cross that old nature was destroyed.
-Therefore when Jesus died our old nature died with Him.
+In a cosmic miracle, God put us all into Jesus and at the Cross that old nature was destroyed (or more accurately - rendered inoperative).
+Therefore when Jesus died, our old nature died with Him.

 Then in Hebrews 9:28 we see that Jesus was sacrificed once to take away the SINS (plural).
 We can be forgiven of every sin manufactured by our sin nature because of Christ's shed blood.
 The Father accepts that sacrifice and therefore when He sees us, He now sees Jesus.